Immediately Before the Storm

 - Keep your car in good working condition, and keep the gas tank full; stock your vehicle with emergency supplies and a change of clothes

-If evacuating: Hurricane shelters will be available for people who have no other place to go.
+Hurricane shelters will be available for people who have no other place to go.
 Do not leave your home for a shelter until local officials announce that the shelter is open.
-Click on SHELTERS for more information.
+Click on Shelters for more information.